NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

     ++init_from_nemo_model=${PRETRAINED_MODEL} \

 As the SSL model, we use `ssl_en_conformer_large <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/ssl_en_conformer_large>`_ which is trained using LibriLight corpus (~56k hrs of unlabeled English speech).
-All models for finetuning are available on `Nvidia Hugging Face <https://huggingface.co/nvidia>`_ or `NGC <https://catalog.ngc.nvidia.com/models>`_ repo.
+All models for fine-tuning are available on `Nvidia Hugging Face <https://huggingface.co/nvidia>`_ or `NGC <https://catalog.ngc.nvidia.com/models>`_ repo.

-The following table shows all results for finetuning from pretrained models for the Conformer-CTC-large model and compares them with the model that was obtained by training from scratch (here we use BPE size 128 for all the models because it gives the best results).
+The following table shows all results for fine-tuning from pretrained models for the Conformer-CTC-large model and compares them with the model that was obtained by training from scratch (here we use BPE size 128 for all the models because it gives the best results).

 +----------------------------------+------------+-------------+
 | Training mode                    | DEV, WER % | TEST, WER % |